SAP-samples/cloud-extension-s4hana-cloud-business-process/README.md

 ![solution diagram](./documentation/images/solutiondiagram.png)

-The GeoRel extension application is developed using the SAP Cloud Application programming Model (CAP) and runs on the SAP Cloud Platform.
+The extension application is developed using the SAP Cloud Application programming Model (CAP) and runs on the SAP Cloud Platform.
 It consumes platform services like Enterprise Messaging and the Connectivity Services.
-The events generated in S/4HANA Cloud are inserted into the Enterprise messaging queue.
+The events generated in SAP S/4HANA Cloud are inserted into an Enterprise messaging queue created by CAP.
 The application consumes these events and inserts relevant business partners into the local database.
-The GeoRel Application uses SAP S/4HANA REST APIs to read Business Partner data from the SAP S/4HANA Cloud system.
+The extensions application uses SAP S/4HANA APIs to read Business Partner data from the SAP S/4HANA Cloud system.

 ## Requirements
 * SAP S/4HANA Cloud system (release 1905 or newer)